 Of the 92 respondents in Darke County, the majority of individuals (75%) reported that they currently drive while only 60% responded that they own a vehicle.
 Furthermore, 29% of individuals indicated they rely on family/friends for transportation and 11% reported they rely on public transit.
-Transportation availability during nights, weekends, and outside the city limits of Greenville were identified as the largest needs in the county.
-There is also a need for county-to-county transportation as well as options for individuals with low-income.
+Transportation availability during nights, weekends, and outside the city limits of Greenville

 In the MPO (Greene, Miami, and Montgomery counties) covered by MVRPC, more than half of the 300 people who participated in the survey indicated that they have transportation for medical/dental, shopping, employment, recreation, and faith-based activities most of the time.
 However, about half of respondents also indicated that they sometimes or always lack access to destinations outside of their county of residence.
-Furthermore, 30% or more of survey respondents indicated they sometimes or always lack transportation to, medical/dental, faith-based activities, government services shopping, human services or recreation.
+Furthermore, 30% or more of survey respondents indicated they sometimes or always lack transportation to, medical/dental, faithbased activities, government services shopping, human services or recreation.
 Less than half of the surveyed public reported they "always" have the transportation they need, and that percentage dips significantly for college/university trips, child care access, senior center and human service agency appointments, and trips going outside the counties.
 Transportation planning programs administered by MVRPC are currently set up to address the needs for access to senior centers and human service agency appointments, but not the need for child care access, college/university, or trips going outside the county (other than van-pools).